blekenbleu/XtraMouse/README.md

  plugin UI buttons turn red corresponding to pressed buttons of intercepted mice.
 **Limitations**:
 - The InputInterception driver has a 10 mouse limit (11 - 20) between Windows restarts.
-- Disconnecting and reconnecting a mouse causes it to be reported as another mounse.
+- Disconnecting and reconnecting a mouse causes it to be reported as another mouse.

 <details><summary>click for build details</summary>